 In conjunction with the IPO, the Company granted the underwriters warrants to purchase 172,500 shares of common stock at an exercise price of \$12.50 per share.
-The warrants have a five-year contractual term and were not exercisable prior to December 21, 2021.
+The warrants have a five-year contractual term and became 100% exercisable on December 21, 2021.

-In conjunction with the Offering in September 2022, the Company granted the Underwriter warrants to purchase 500,000 shares of common stock at an exercise price of \$0.625 per share.
-The warrants have a five-year contractual term and are not exercisable prior to March 18, 2023.
-The Company has accounted for the warrants as equity-based awards issued to a non-employee.
+In conjunction with the Offering in September 2022, the Company granted the Underwriter warrants to purchase 500,000 shares of common stock at an exercise price of \$0.625 per share (the "Representative Warrants").
+The Representative Warrants have a five-year contractual term and became 100% exercisable on March 18, 2023.
+The Company accounted for the Representative Warrants as equity-based awards issued to a non-employee.
 The warrants had an aggregate grant date fair value of \$178,462 that was calculated using the Black-Scholes option-pricing model.
 Variables used in the Black-Scholes option pricing model include: (1) discount rate of 3.69% based on the daily yield curve rates for U.S. Treasury obligations, (2) expected life of 5.0 years, (3) expected volatility of 96.46% based on the average historical volatility of comparable companies' stock, (4) no expected dividends and (5) fair market value (Offering price) of the Company's stock of \$0.50 per share.

-There was no net impact recognized by the Company in the accompanying financial statements as the warrants were equity-based awards issued for services rendered by the Underwriter for the Offering that was offset by the Company recognizing the fair value of the warrants as a direct and incremental costs associated with the Offering by reducing paid-in capital for the same amount.
-There is no unrecognized compensation expense for these awards as of December 31, 2022.
-The table below sets forth the outstanding warrants to purchase common shares:
+There was no net impact recognized by the Company in the accompanying financial statements as the Representative Warrants were equity-based awards issued for services rendered by the Underwriter for the Offering that was offset by the Company recognizing the fair value of the warrants as a direct and incremental costs associated with the Offering by reducing paid-in capital for the same amount.